HTML URL Encoding

 https://www.example.com/page

-URL with Query Parameters
+URL With Query Parameters

 https://www.example.com/search?q=html+url+encoding

-URL with Special Characters
+URL With Special Characters

 https://www.example.com/path/to/page?query=hello%20world%20%23welcome

-Encoding in HTML
+Encoding In HTML

 When embedding URLs in HTML, you often need to ensure they are properly